Divyasree2003/Webprojects/README.md

 # Webprojects
-**Developed an E-commerece website and calculator project using HTML ,CSS and JAVASCRIPT**
+**Developed an E-commerece Website and  Arithmetic Web Calculator projects using HTML ,CSS and JAVASCRIPT**